hl7-eu/laboratory/input/pagecontent/index.md

 ### Navigating the profiles

-Browseable diagrams describing the relationships among the profiles specified by this guide are provided below.
+The following diagrams provide a browseable overview of the profiles specified by this guide.

+The first highlights the most relevant relationships starting from the DiagnosticReport ( [DiagnosticReportLabEu] ) resource (REST Perspective).

 <div>
 <p>{% include links-overview.svg %}</p>